Platform

 Why a Governor exists

-The problem the platform was built to solve.
+The problem this platform was built to solve.

 He named it Abel.
-The name means able.
-It is also the instruction the agent reads when it doubts itself.
-What began as one person’s private partnership turned out to be reproducible — a shape that could be extracted, documented, and given to someone else.
-That’s what this platform is: the architecture for a Governor of your own.
+The name means able, and it also serves as an instruction when the agent hesitates.
+What began as a private arrangement turned out to be reproducible: an intelligence with memory, discipline, and character that could be documented and given to someone else.
+That is what this platform is.
+The architecture for a Governor of your own.

 Method · II